flyve-mdm/android-mdm-agent/_posts/static/2017-12-26-getting-started.md

 Flyve MDM is a Mobile device management software that enables you to secure and manage all the mobile devices of your business or family.

-## Introduction

-Here you'll learn everything you need to start using your brand new MDM Agent.

 The Android MDM Agent works in conjunction with the [Web MDM Dashboard](http://flyve.org/web-mdm-dashboard/) and [Flyve MDM plugin](http://flyve.org/glpi-plugin/) for GLPI.
 The Agent will take control of the Android devices applying the commands given through the Dashboard or plugin for GLPI.

-## Index
+Here you'll learn everything you need to start using your brand new MDM Agent.

 * [Enrollment](#1)
 * [Learn what is happening in Activity](#2)